 The truth is I had to grow into enjoying painting again.
 There are some things that I still paint and don’t like.
 Give yourself the freedom for that.
 Enjoy the process.
 Learn how to play instead of focusing on results.
 Build that muscle that has been neglected.
 Find what inspires you and keep showing up.

-Those are my best five tips for jumping into a creative space amidst all the craziness and other priorities of life.
+Those are my best five tips for jumping into a creative space and how to develop creativity amidst all the craziness and other priorities of life.
 I hope this is helpful!
 Is there anything that works well for you?